hsokooti/RegNet/README.md

 - [NumPy](http://www.numpy.org/) : General purpose array-processing package.
 - [SimpleITK](http://www.simpleitk.org/) : Simplified interface to the Insight Toolkit for image registration and segmentation.
 - [SciPy](https://www.scipy.org/) : A Python-based ecosystem of open-source software for mathematics, science, and engineering.
-- [TensorFlow](https://www.tensorflow.org/) : TensorFlow helps the tensors flow.
+- [TensorFlow v1.x](https://www.tensorflow.org/) : TensorFlow helps the tensors flow.
 - [xmltodict](https://github.com/martinblech/xmltodict) : Python module that makes working with XML feel like you are working with JSON.